-Where a school has opted to follow the provider-led programme, the induction tutor is responsible for ensuring that the programme is implemented effectively and appropriate timetabling has been put in place.
+Where a school has opted to follow the provider-led programme, which for maintained schools is fully funded by the DfE the induction tutor is responsible for ensuring that the programme is implemented effectively and appropriate timetabling has been put in place.
 In addition, the induction tutor will ensure that ECTs and mentors are supported and held to account for their responsibilities, as well as taking action to continually track and improve the programme over time in their school.